 On a consolidated basis, cash provided by operating activities for 2008 increased approximately \$218,000 compared to 2007 and cash provided by operating activities for 2007 decreased approximately \$1.4 million compared to 2006 mainly due to changes in working capital components.
 Cash from investing activities increased approximately \$31.4 million in 2008 compared to 2007.
 In 2008, cash used for investing activities resulted primarily from the purchase of the MF Properties, the acquisition of additional tax-exempt revenue bonds and an increase in restricted cash offset by the sale of the Deerfield and Chandler Creek bonds.
 Restricted cash increased in 2008 because the Company had to deposit additional cash collateral on its TOB facility of approximately \$10.0 million.
 Cash from investing activities decreased approximately \$54.4 million in 2007 compared to 2006 primarily due to the purchase of the MF Properties and the acquisition of additional tax-exempt revenue bonds in 2007.
+In 2008, cash from financing activities decreased approximately \$54.4 million in 2007 compared to 2006 primarily due to the purchase of the MF Properties and the acquisition of additional tax-exempt revenue bonds in 2007.
 In 2008, cash from financing activities decreased by \$45.4 million as compared to 2007 as a result of lower net borrowings and the fact that no sales of additional BUCs were completed in 2008 as compared to 2007.
 Cash from financing activities increased approximately \$57.0 million in 2007 compared to 2006.
-This is the result of the receipt of proceeds from the mortgage on the MF Properties, additional issuances of debt in the P-Float program, and the sale of additional BUCs offset by the payment of liabilities assumed.
+This is the result of the receipt of proceeds from the mortgage on the MF Properties, additional BUCs offset by the payment of liabilities assumed.